Close Menu

 Facebook Twitter LinkedIn Email Copy Link

-By the time World War II ended, some of President Franklin Roosevelt’s efforts to address civil rights issues within the military began to erode.
+By the time World War II ended, some of President Franklin D. Roosevelt’s efforts to address civil rights issues within the military had begun to erode.
 After Harry Truman took office, Roosevelt-era programs meant to address the inequalities faced by Blacks who served on the frontlines, like the Fair Employment Practices Commission, would be terminated by Congress.

 Faced with pressure from Black voters who largely supported Republicans prior to the Roosevelt administration, Truman—who referred to Blacks as “coons” and “n*****s” while serving in the U.S. Senate and was raised by Confederate sympathizers—was forced to evolve on race issues.